-On December 18, 2023, we entered into an employment offer letter with Mr. Apt in connection with his appointment as our Chief Financial Officer, effective January 1, 2024 (the "Apt Offer Letter").
-The Apt Offer Letter provides for an annual base salary of \$400,000 and an annual cash bonus opportunity expected to equal between 5x - 10x his annual base salary, which amount will be approved by our compensation committee.
+On December 19, 2023, we entered into an employment offer letter with Mr. Apt in connection with his appointment as our Chief Financial Officer, effective January 1, 2024 (Apt Offer Letter).
+The Apt Offer Letter provides for an annual base salary of \$400,000 and an annual cash bonus opportunity equal to 2% of our monthly net operating income, which is expected to be adjusted to a target amount between 5x - 10x his annual base salary, which amount will be approved by our compensation committee.